TortitasT/prot/README.md

 ~/Library/Application Support/Tortitas/prot/templates
 ```

+### %%name%%
-Use %%name%% to replace with the name of the project.
+%%name%% will be automatically replaced with the name of the project.